alanng10/InfoTechEconomyWorth/Docue/a.md

 any inner processing orn any implem.
 The mul is not apply to byte that is not in class.

-Info tech economy worth in Class Lang is 5 billion 728 million 941 thousand.
+Info tech economy worth in Class Lang is 215 trillion 503 billion 174 million 742 thousand.

 Info tech economy worth in Class Lang is 56 million 758 thousand if C# style generic is added to it.